Skip to content

 This is where plans stop being templates.
 A coach writes your week based on last week's data, your sleep, your stress, your upcoming commitments and your goal event.
 The plan moves when your life moves.

 Pricing in 2026 runs $150-250/month at the entry end and $250-400/month for experienced coaches with pro or elite-amateur track records.
-Our cycling coaching programme — Not Done Yet — sits at $195/month with five integrated pillars: training, nutrition, strength, recovery and accountability.
+Our cycling coaching — the Not Done Yet coaching community — sits at $195/month with five integrated pillars: training, nutrition, strength, recovery and accountability.

 What you pay for: a weekly plan rewrite, direct messaging access, monthly video reviews, and a coach who carries your context in their head.
 Most tier-3 coaches cap rosters at 25-40 athletes for this reason.